Jakob-Long/TrinityOS/README.md

 # V.0621 Update
 The V.0621 Update (aka the June update) brings many new back end additions, such as a makefile, custom libraries, start of a userland, and many others.
 There is also a slight visual change in the desktop background color.

-# Developer's Note
-- Sadly, I was unable to get TrinityOS running on actual hardware in time for the V.1221 update, but keep your hopes up for next month :^)
-- While the module subsystem has some bugs and is not entirely complete, I plan to have a final version out soon.

 # Commit
 If you want to commit and partake in the development of TrinityOS, email me at jakoblong2006@gmail.com, and we will go from there :^)